 Chantelle uses, and is comfortable with, the voices which assist her to enact her role.
 She’s good at what she does and the role fits her personality.
 So are there any learning points for her in seeing her VoicePrint profile?
 Yes.
 She is struck by how little use she makes, even by self-report, of the Diagnose voice.
 It’s a finding that prompts her to reflect.

 She recognises that she has a dislike for talk that sounds to her like over-analysing.
 When she perceives it, her inner voice says ‘Let’s get on with it.’
 She realises also that her own profile of voices has changed over the course of her career.
 When she was a junior member of the theatre team, she asked more questions.
 This realisation makes her more mindful.
-It wouldn’t be helpful, if she were giving advice when it was not required or admonishing too much too soon.
+It wouldn’t be helpful, if she were giving advice when it was not required or being directive either too much or too soon.
 It also prompts her to think that she could both make and encourage more use of Inquiry and Probe, voices that are valuable during post-operative de-briefings.
 ‘I notice you used that drug; what was the reason for selecting that?’

 Grateful thanks to Chantelle Smith and her husband Graham for giving us this insight into the Voices at Work – In the Operating Theatre.